KarloKnezevic/ccompiler/docs/01-introduction/overview.md

 ## Target Architecture: FRISC

-The compiler targets the **FRISC (Faculty RISC)** processor architecture, a simplified RISC (Reduced Instruction Set Computer) architecture designed specifically for educational purposes.
+The compiler targets the **FRISC (FER RISC)** processor architecture, a simplified RISC (Reduced Instruction Set Computer) architecture designed specifically for educational purposes.
 Understanding the target architecture is essential for understanding how the compiler generates code.

 ### FRISC Architecture Overview